Calle 24 Special Area Design Guidelines

 The Calle 24 Special Area Design Guidelines (SADGs) are intended to work collaboratively with the City’s Urban Design Guidelines, which require new buildings and exterior remodels adapt to surrounding areas and existing patterns of development.
 This document will be used by Planning design review staff and the Planning Commission to help evaluate proposed projects to ensure that the design elements respond to the unique characteristics of the Mission’s 24th Street neighborhood.
 They are also intended to promote constructive conversations in the community about design by creating a set of expectations that have been agreed upon ahead of time.

-Crafting of the Calle 24 SADGs is being led by Department planners and architects with support from the Office of Economic and Workforce Development (OWED).
-Community input is a critical element of this effort, and, in addition to public workshops, an 11-member Working Group representing a broad spectrum of local stakeholders, including residents, business owners, artists, service providers, non-profit developers, and for-profit developers, serves a key advisory role for City staff.
+Crafting of the Calle 24 SADGs was led by Department planners and architects with support from the Office of Economic and Workforce Development (OWED).
+Community input was a critical element of this effort, and, in addition to public workshops, an 11-member Working Group representing a broad spectrum of local stakeholders, including residents, business owners, artists, service providers, non-profit developers, and for-profit developers, served a key advisory role for City staff.

 |July 18, 2019||Public Presentation to the Planning Commission|